EvanDaley/react-rails-boilerplate/README.md

 Additionally, for convenience, I've installed **Tailwind** and stubbed out:
 - one controller
+- one model
 - one ruby test
 - a little axios helper
+- a UI component that hits the health check route on the api

 ## Development